hunter-college-ossd-spr-2020/project-evaluation/zulip_evaluation_2.md

 13. How many pull requests were opened within the past six months? **433 pull requests were opened within the past six months**
 <br>

-14. When was the last  pull request  merged? **The last pull request was merged 6 hours ago (of this post)**
+14. When was the last  pull request  merged? **The last pull request was merged 6 hours ago (from this post)**
 <br>

 ---